LIVING BEINGS MANIFESTO

 ... thus the necessary respect of the differences...

-Because of this "freezing" of our ways of life in adulthood, the principle of secularism is born: we cannot ask ourselves all the time to be in the effort to transform ourselves, knowing that there is no good or bad cultures.
+Because of this "freezing" of our ways of life in adulthood, there exists a secular inertia from which the principle of secularism is born: we cannot ask ourselves all the time to be in the effort to transform ourselves, knowing that there is no good or bad cultures.

-Acceptance and respect of differences is therefore necessary to maintain a balance in our human societies.
+Acceptance and respect of differences is therefore necessary to allow a peaceful cohabitation of living beings.

 2-Equality / 1-Culture / 3